Akele Hum Akele Tum: Plot

 Rohit Kumar (Aamir Khan) is an aspiring playback singer while Kiran (Manisha Koirala) is an ambitious classical singer-in-training.
-They meet, relate to each other's sentiments, fall in love and get married prematurely.
+They meet, relate to each other's sentiments, fall in love and get married shortly.
 When Kiran's parents oppose their marriage, they decide to lead a separate life.

-However, after marriage, Kiran's ambitions take a back to her household responsibilities and looking after their son.
+After marriage, Kiran's ambitions take a backseat to her household responsibilities and looking after their son.
 Time fails to abate Kiran's frustration until she decides to leave Rohit and start a new life all over again.
 Now single, Rohit is forced to look after both his son and his own failing career.
 After some obvious teething troubles, Rohit succeeds in creating a separate world for himself and his son, Sunil.

 Meanwhile, Kiran becomes a huge film star.
-She tries to reconcile with Rohit but as luck would have it, Rohit is a proud man and misinterprets her support as her pity and things become worse.
+She tries to reconcile with Rohit but Rohit is a proud man and misinterprets her support as her pity and things become worse.
 A court case is eventually filed for the custody of Sunil.

 Rohit faces a tough time preparing for the case as his financial position is not as sound as Kiran's.
 He sells his best songs at a very low price so that he can fight the custody battle.
 During the court battle, Kiran's lawyer Bhujbal (Paresh Rawal) uses every possible trick to show that Rohit does not deserve the custody of his child.
 He even uses the information that Rohit had told Kiran only because he felt that she had a right to know about her son's life against him.
 Rohit instructs his lawyer to fight the case honestly as he does not wish to hurt Kiran and her reputation.
-In the end, the court rules in favor of the mother and Kiran is given custody of the child.
-During this time, common friends of Rohit and Kiran try to explain to Kiran that Rohit had changed for the better and that he was now very much attached to his son.
+In the end, the court rules in favour of the mother and Kiran is given custody of the child.
+During this time, common friends of Rohit and Kiran try to explain to Kiran that Rohit had changed for the better and that he is now very attached to his son.
 Kiran also realises that their son would never find happiness only with her.
-She tells Rohit that she will not take Sunil away and that she wants him to stay at his own home to which Rohit replies that this was Kiran's home as well.
+She tells Rohit that she will not take Sunil away and that she wants him to stay at his home to which Rohit replies that this was Kiran's home as well.
 Kiran seemingly moves to get out of the house but then closes the door and smiles.

-Rohit and Kiran hug each other and their son and the movie ends.
+Rohit and Kiran hug each other and their son as the movie ends.